 About Arizona Bucket List Adventure Guide & Journal

-Arizona Bucket List Adventure Guide & Journal is a 122-page spiral bound paperback book that takes you on a quest to discover 50 must-see natural wonders in the Grand Canyon State.
+Arizona Bucket List is a 122-page adventure guide and journal that takes you on a quest to discover 50 must-see natural wonders in the Grand Canyon State.

 About Paul Fiarkoski

 In 2014, Paul went on a hiking trip to world-famous Havasupai Falls in the Grand Canyon.
 After three days of hiking and wading in the turquoise pools beneath 100-foot waterfalls, his perspective of Arizona changed forever.
 He created an Arizona bucket list and began checking places off.

 Fast forward to today: Paul has logged thousands of miles, chipping away at adventures in the Grand Canyon State.
 He narrowed down a list of 50 of the top natural wonders and included them in his Arizona Bucket List Adventure Guide & Journal.

 About Kristen Keogh